Tortilla soup / (Sopa azteca)

 I. PREP THE TORTILLAS

-• 4-8 leftover corn tortillas (NOTE: you can also use the dregs of nacho chips, those broken ones left in the bottom of a package, but add less salt if you use these.)
+• 4-8 leftover corn tortillas (NOTE: you can also use the dregs of nacho chips, those broken ones left in the bottom of a package, but add less salt if they are salted.)

-The original recipe called for frying the cut-up strips of tortillas in 1/4 cup of oil, but I brushed them lightly with corn oil, sliced them into strips and then toasted them in the oven until crispy.
+The original recipe called for slicing them finely and deep frying until golden in 1/4 cup of oil.
+This way the strips were really crunchy even after putting them in the soup.
+I brushed them lightly with corn oil, sliced them into strips and then toasted them in the oven until crispy.
+These didn’t maintain their crunchiness nearly as well and went soggy once they were in the soup.

 |brushed lightly with corn oil||sliced into strips||baked in a 350° oven until crispy|